coopcycle/coopcycle-docs/en/restaurant/restaurant-management.md

 ### Scheduling opening hours / closing a restaurant

 This feature allows you to temporarily close a restaurant.
 Scheduled closings are visible on the calendar.

+### Behavior of opening hours

+This feature allows you to determine how the client can choose the time of delivery.
+"As soon as possible" will only allow her to order at the first time slot avalaible.
+"Time slot" will allow her to determine a time slot in advance for the delivery.

+### Additional delay before ordering

+This feature allows you to force clients to order with a minimum delay.
+For instance, if you want to have clients to order at least one day before the opening of the restaurant you can choose 1 day an 0 hours.

+### Number of shipping choices (in days)

+This parameter determines the maximum advance days for ordering a delivery.